bwbayu/voice-game/README.md

-# Blind Dungeon
+# Voice of the Dungeon

-An AI-powered, voice-controlled dungeon crawler where you navigate entirely through speech and audio narration.
+An AI-powered voice-driven RPG where Mistral acts as your Game Master and your voice shapes the adventure.

 Built for the [Mistral Worldwide Hackathon](https://mistral.ai) (Feb 28 – Mar 1, 2026).